 Vaccination is available but often complicates the treatment and it is not very effective anyway (about 50% success rate).
 For these reasons, usually it is given to those under 5 years of age and only if they will be staying longer than 6 months in a developing nation.
 Some health care workers will also be recommended vaccination.
 Some overseas employers will insist on it even though it may not be medically necessary.

 In Adelaide (and South Australia) the Chest Clinic in the Royal Adelaide Hospital is the only place this vaccination is obtainable.
 A pre-vaccination test is required (Mantoux test) 3 days prior to the vaccination so allow plenty of time.
 For more information and to request vaccination, go to the and enter SA Tuberculosis into the search bar, select the first option.
 Read through the Tuberculosis and skin test FAQ sheets and, if wanting vaccination, complete the Vaccination Request Form.

 It will result in a scar on your arm.
 If you were born before 1980 it is likely you have already had one at school.
 One is the maximum any individual can have.

 Most people who have TB will not know it, but it is a lung disease and eventually coughing and breathing problems will occur.

-Our clinic has chosen not to do the vaccination but can perform the Mantoux test or the Quantiferon Gold test.
+TB vaccinations are completed at the Royal Adelaide Hospital Chest Clinic, however Travel Bug can perform the Mantoux test or arrange the Quantiferon Gold test.
 This can be useful after a prolonged trip to determine if TB has been contracted (even before symptoms occur).
-In the unlikely event of a positive test being recorded we can make the appropriate referral for treatment of this condition
+In the unlikely event of a positive test being recorded we can make the appropriate referral for treatment of this condition.